PROJMGNT 7058EX - Project Management Research Project

 Learning & Teaching Activities

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.As a guide, a 3 unit course comprises a total of 156 hours work (this includes any online components and self-directed study).
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.As a guide, a 3 unit course comprises a total of 156 hours work (this includes online study components and self-directed study).
 Therefore each learning period (6 units) will require approximately 312 hours dedicated to this course.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: